SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 loss_func(sol)
 ```

-is a function which reduces the problem's solution.
+is a function which reduces the problem's solution to a scalar which the
+optimizer will try to minimize.
 While this is very
 flexible, a two convenience routines is included for fitting to data:

 ```julia